The History of Heartland Lodge 6760

 In January 1991, Carmen employed at Muncie, Indiana were transferred into Fort Wayne Lodge.
 Today, two of these Carmen still remain at Muncie under the jurisdiction of Lodge 6760.

 From 1936 to 1993 Fort Wayne Lodge 6760 was a member of the Nickel Plate Joint Protective Board No. 350.
 In its heyday Joint Protective Board 350 boasted 35 local lodges.
 By 1993 there were only six remaining lodges Chicago, Illinois; Bellevue, Toledo, Ohio; Greenville, Pennsylvania; Flatrock, Michigan; and Fort Wayne, Indiana.
 Due to declining membership the Nickel Plate Joint Protective Board 350 was merged into the Finlay Lines Joint Protective Board 200 April 1, 1993.
 By the action of the delegates during the 1997 Convention, the Finlay Lines Joint Protective Board changed its name to the Norfolk Southern Joint Protective Board No. 200.
-At the 40th and last Joint Protective Board 200 Convention in 2005, with the recommendation of the General Chairman, delegates and officers voted 16 to 2 to surrender the Board's Charter and turn over its $1.2 million treasury to the Grand Lodge.
-Today, Lodge 6760 is a stand alone lodge, not affiliated with any Joint Protective Board.
+At the 40th and last Joint Protective Board 200 Convention in 2005, with the recommendation of the General Chairman, delegates and officers voted 16 to 2 to surrender the Board's Charter and turn over its $1.2 million treasury to the Grand Lodge and become Unit 200, under the direction of the Grand Lodge.
+In 2020 Unit 200 was closed and was merged with Unit 410.

 In April 2000, four active lodges, comprising of eight former lodges located at Detroit, Michigan; Columbus, Cincinnati and Portsmouth, Ohio; Louisville and Danville, Kentucky; Kenova, West Virginia; and Huntingburg, Indiana were merged into Lodge 6760.